Get your API Client

 The API Client scopes

-Ensure that you save the project_key, client_id, secret, scope, API URL, and Auth URL before leaving or closing this page.
+The API Client information is only displayed once.
+Ensure to save the project_key, client_id, secret, scope, API URL, and Auth URL before leaving or closing this page.

 The client credential flow containing API Client settings

-Save your API environment variables file
+Save the API environment variables file

 These configurations can be copied to your clipboard or downloaded.